Table of Contents

 It says in Psalm 16:4 that when we pursue idols, we will only suffer as we turn further away from God.
 Never forget that all the things of this world are only temporary; God is eternal.
 Always remember to love the Lord your God with everything you have, everything you are (Mark 12:30).

 How to Break a Dangerous Soul Tie?

-The first step to breaking a dangerous soul tie is to remember that no one can love you as much as God; there is a reason why His love is ‘unconditional’.
+The first step to breaking a dangerous soul tie is to remember that no one can love you as much as God; there is a reason why His love is ‘unconditional.’
 No matter what you’ve done or will be doing in the future, God loves you regardless.
-After you have come to terms with this fact, surrendering yourself to Christ will come easy.
+Surrendering yourself to Christ will come easy after you have come to terms with this fact.
 Release and let Christ take control of your life.
 It will not be easy, so take the time to meditate and pray in the name of Jesus.
 Get to know who God is again and bask in the beauty of His presence and love.

 Denounce the Soul Tie